navidfalah/navidfalah/README.md

 I’m always happy to chat about HCI, UX, sustainable technologies, or new opportunities.

 Feel free to reach out — whether you have an interesting project, a research idea, or just want to say hello.

----

-*Currently based in Siegen, Germany*
-*Open to full-time roles in HCI/UX, digital product development, or software engineering after graduation*